minarob23/CopticPatriarchsArchive/replit.md

 - July 2, 2025.
 Enhanced patriarch form with custom era and heresy addition features - users can now add new eras and heresies that aren't in predefined lists
 - July 2, 2025.
 Created smart recommendations engine - intelligent system that suggests patriarchs based on user interests including time periods, topics, personality traits, and heresies fought
 - July 2, 2025.
 Enhanced recommendations engine with Gemini AI integration - users can now get personalized patriarch suggestions through AI analysis of their written interests and preferences
+- July 3, 2025.
+Successfully completed migration from Replit Agent to Replit environment
+- July 3, 2025.
+Fixed database configuration from SQLite to PostgreSQL for proper deployment
+- July 3, 2025.
+Created all required database tables and imported complete dataset of 118 patriarch records
+- July 3, 2025.
+Application now running successfully in Replit environment with full functionality

 ## User Preferences